Pilskalns/Narnia-Guardian/README.md

 # Narnia Guardian
 #### N!B!
 Read everything before begin clean up
 ### Level - intermediate - there is manual work involved
 This tool is created to clean infected PHP files witch contains obfuscated code.
+There is code sample on StackOverflow for UNIX system's with root access, but not always you would have it + with those samples, you never know what modifications of bad code you have.
+With method below you can fine tune bad sample library to match your case.

-This code could be triggered any time and could do anything on your server.
+If you got this bad code on your server, it could be triggered any time and could do anything on your server.
 In fact, purpose and content of this malware code also could be changed anytime.
 Code could be stealing passwords, sending spam e-mail from your IP or even hosting illegal copy of Torrent files and steal traffic you pay for.
 Once your IP is globally blacklisted, it is hard to get back SEO on Google etc.

 ## Lyrics
 To create this, I have donated two workday's to clean up private server, please contribute with code comments, better descriptions in more fluent language and other suggestions.